julien-boudry/Condorcet/README.md

 A PHP class implementing the Condorcet voting system and others Condorcet methods like the Schulze method.

 **This library provide you :**
-- Great vote management system.
-With stats, security, cache, exports, sleeping support and a powerfull vote and candidate management object-oriented.
-- Support for the pairwise computation and implementing of the original method from the Marquis of Condorcet.
+- Computing Pairwise, Natural Condorcet Winner or Loser
-- Native implementation of more complex algortihms meeting the criteria Condorcet (Schulze, Copeland, RankedPair, Kemeny-Young, MiniMax Family... _see below_)
+- Algorithms implements (fully or partially) the criteria of the Marquis de Condorcet (Schulze, Copeland, RankedPair, Kemeny-Young, MiniMax Family... _[see below](#class--methods-reference)_)
+- Advanced Management for votes and candidates, Condorcet is also a powerful election manager.
+- Support many inputs types (string, complex strings, array, json) or full object management (Candidate and Vote are objects).
+- Management for inter-elections candidates and votes.
+And others tools for simulate scenarios.
+- Support for storing elections (serializing Election object, exports datas, checksuming...)
-- Modular architecture to easily implement yours own algorithms or extend existing.
+- Ready to be extend, or support your own algorithms (modular architecture).
+- Optionally use provided or external driver to support and storing data for very large election (millions of votes). _STILL EXPERIMENTAL_
+- Many smarts tools to manage election.
+- [...]

-_This class is not designed for high performances, very high fiability exigence, massive voters or candidates_
+_This class is not designed for high performances or very high fiability exigence.
+Since v0.98, an experimental support is provided for ver high number of voters (millions)._

 * [Examples](#examples) *Have a look on Examples !*